MP Taverna, Kefi, FISHTAG, The Hall at MP

 In July 2009, Psilakis opened Gus & Gabriel, a gastropub honoring the two most influential men in his life, his late father Gus and four-year-old son Gabriel.
 This restaurant opened in the space on 79th Street that has served as an incubator for concepts Onera and Kefi.
 In the same space, Psilakis opened FISHTAG, a wine bar meets seafood restaurant.

-Psilakis opened the first of four MP Taverna restaurants, his modern interpretation of a traditional Greek tavern, in May 2011 in Roslyn, NY followed by a second location in Irvington, NY a year later.
+Psilakis opened the first of four MP Taverna restaurants in May 2011 in Roslyn, NY followed by a second location in Irvington, NY a year later.
 In April 2013 he opened the third restaurant in the historic Hellenic epicenter of Astoria, Queens and in May 2015 he took the brand on the L train with an expansive MP Taverna landing in Williamsburg, two blocks from McCarren Park.
 At this location he also branched out into the live music scene with the opening of The Hall at MP, a 5,000 square foot live music and event space next door to MP Taverna.